 The mitigation of the Emergency Action will require a multitude of actions to adequately compensate the ecosystem of the MKARNS.
-In coordination with SWT RO, Table 1 displays the ratio required to compensate the adverse impacts as well as the resulting acres required to mitigate the action.
+In coordination with SWT RO, Table 1 displays the ratios required to compensate the adverse impacts as well as the resulting acres of habitat restoration/enhancement/creation required to mitigate the action.

 There has been a major temporal loss associated with impacts to forested wetlands and the amount of time that the mitigation will take to fully develop, SWT RO recommended that the impacts to this habitat type should be higher than the normal 1.5:1 ratio minimum typically required based on the Compensatory Mitigation for Losses of Aquatic Resources [33 CFR 332].
 For restoration or enhancement, a 4.5:1 ratio would result in a net gain of 8.4 acres of forested wetlands for a total of 10.8 acres.
-Preservation is not applicable to this habitat type because the area impacted was already preserved/protected as a State Wildlife Management Area (WMA) under ODWC.
+Preservation is not applicable to this habitat type because the area impacted was already preserved/protected as a State Wildlife Management Area (WMA) under the Oklahoma Department of Wildlife Conservation (ODWC).

 The information above also applies to emergent wetlands.
-For restoration or enhancement, a minimum of 2.5:1 ratio would be appropriate.
-This ratio would result in a net gain of 47.1 acres of emergent wetland for a total of 78.5 acres.
-Preservation is not applicable to this habitat type because the areas associated with the adverse impact were located within a State WMA or the Sequoyah National Wildlife Refuge (NWR).
+The SWT RO recommended the highest mitigation ratio to compensate for the loss of fully-functioning emergent wetland habitats.
+The ratios can vary between 0.1 and 2.5.
+For restoration or enhancement, a minimum of 2.5:1 ratio is appropriate.
+This ratio results in a net gain of 47.1 acres of emergent wetland for a total of 78.5 acres.
+Preservation is not applicable to this habitat type because the areas associated with the adverse impact were located within a State WMA and the Sequoyah National Wildlife Refuge (NWR).